flashwing-04/showtime-website/content/ss24/master/m1-gaming-for-future/process.md

 {{</section>}}

 {{<section title="Programming Workflow">}}
 We managed our Source Code using the Gitflow Workflow and GitLab.
-Features were implemented, tested and reviewed before integrating them into the devolpment and later the main branch.
+Features were implemented, tested and reviewed before integrating them into the development and later the main branch.
 {{</section>}}

 {{<section title="Issue Assignment">}}